espocrm/documentation/docs/extensions/outlook-integration/email.md

 After that, you can test imap connection and sent test email to make sure everything works fine.

 If during IMAP testing, TLS doesn't work, try the SSL option.
-This will most likely work since this transaction is made through an API call.

 ## Recommendations